-Rather than following up on this victory to free Constantinople and the Greek Islands, the Spanish instead sent their invincible Armada on MAY 19, 1588, to conquer England.
+Instead of following up on this victory and freeing Constantinople and Greek Islands from Muslim control, Spain sent their invincible Armada to conquer Protestant England.

-Two years later, on MARCH 19, 1590, a boy was born in England named William Bradford.
+Two years after the Spanish Armada sank, a boy was born in England named William Bradford, on MARCH 19, 1590.

 At age 17, the same year Shakespeare produced his play, "Anthony and Cleopatra," William Bradford fled from England to Holland with the persecuted Pilgrims.

 At age 30, he sailed with them to America.